kala13x/magtisun/README.md

 libmagtisun.c
 libmagtisun.h
 ```
-Just include header file in your application and you will be able to use those functions which are defined in header file.
+Just put this files in your project directory and include header file in your application and you will be able to use those functions which are defined in header file.
 Also please make sure that you are compiling and linking libmagtisun.c while compiling your project.

 You can see examples in Makefile and magtisun.c files to see how to compile correctly and use functions from libmagtisun.